 The Best Bivy Sack Review

 What is the best bivy sack?
-Throughout a stormy summer, five of the best models were tested in a variety of environments, from deserts to swamps to mountains.
+Throughout a stormy summer, four of the best models were tested in a variety of environments, from deserts to swamps to mountains.
 A handful of hard-core campers, climbers, and backpackers ranked the products based on weather protection, comfort, ventilation, and weight and awards were chosen for best value and the best option for emergency shelter.
 If you are someone who is looking to ditch a heavier tent and feel the freedom of sleeping under the stars, our comparative review of bivy sacks is aimed at finding the best pick for your next trip.

 Read the full review below >